-Fuel leaks is another of the bad fuel pressure regulator symptoms.
+Leaking fuel is also among the bad fuel pressure regulator symptoms.
 If the fuel pressure regulator’s diaphragm or any of the seals fail, fuel leaks can happen.
 A faulty regulator can result in fuel leakage, which is a potential safety hazard.
 It can also result in vehicle engine performance issues.
 Usually, a fuel leak results in a noticeable fuel smell.
 Here are a few other causes of petrol smell in cars.

 3. Black Smoke Emitting From the Exhaust